VanderbiltHustler/.github/profile/README.md

-## Hi there! 👋

-You've reached the landing page for the Vanderbilt Hustler Data Team's GitHub.
+## You've reached the landing page for the Vanderbilt Hustler Data Team's GitHub.

 Updated: 9/17/2024